|

 Structural Pouring Grout) or otherwise lower the gravel surface to give

+the splash up allowance.
 See example of an Aco drain

-type product here:
+type product here: Example

-We can help you by supplying
+of perimeter drainage We can help you by supplying

 a technical letter to send to your Council to support your claim for